Our Insurance Strategy

 Police Blue Ribbon Insurance (PBRI) provides Death (including terminal illness), TPD and Income protection cover, in line with the requirement of the Police Act (1990).

 Ambulance Officers’ Insurance (AOI) provides Death (including terminal illness) cover, in line with the relevant award requirements.

 This insurance is paid for by the relevant employer.

 Our Premium Adjustment Arrangements

-For the personal/employer sponsored Aware Super insurance arrangements, any entitlement to a premium adjustment amount is paid into the Insurance Reserve maintained by the Fund and governed by our Insurance Reserve Policy.
+For the Aware Super Insurance arrangements, any entitlement to a premium adjustment amount is paid into the Insurance Reserve maintained by the Fund and used to reduce premium costs in future for relevant members.

 For the Police Blue Ribbon Insurance (PBRI) arrangements, the amount, if any, is used to reduce future premiums by offsetting against premiums that would otherwise be payable.